aiven/devportal/docs/products/kafka/kafka-connect/concepts/jdbc-source-modes.rst

   The timestamp column(s) is passed via the ``timestamp.column.name parameter``.

-If for example the database ``students`` table contains the following entries:
+If, for example, the database ``students`` table contains the following entries:

 .. list-table::
   :header-rows: 1